vpavlenko/triplog/README.md

     00:22
     But every two subsequent Enters will result in a new timestamp insertion.

+    00:34
+    You can close this file and open it again: just run the launching command, and the plugin will obtain start time from the first line.

 Tested with Sublime Text 3.

 How to install and use
 ======================